msruan/tcp_start/README.md

 ## Environment Variables

-To run this project, you will need to setup the following "environment variables" to ```config.g``` file
+To run this project, you will need to setup the following "environment variables" on ```config.g``` file

 `wifi_config`: Struct to set your WiFi network credentials that will be used to serve the app on.